rogerlew/conference-psam16-2022/docs/presentation.md

 ---

-## Introduction

-- Nuclear Plants are complex socio-technical systems
-- Need to understand propensity and implications of human-error
+## Dynamic Human Reliability Analysis

 - Traditional HRA methods are static (estimated per task) and subjective

----

-## Dynamic Human Reliability Analysis

-### Broad goals

 - Utilize symbolic model of human cognition rather than expert-based empirical models
   - ACT-R's declarative memory model (PyACTUp, PyIBL)
   - Try to emulate how operators make decisions
 - Integrative modeling with plant simulators
   - important to understand the impact of decisions to plant performance
   - estimate PSFs based on dynamic plant conditions
+- *At proof-of-concept stage

 ---